mzimbres/rtcpp/README.md

 contexts.

-The core of the idea is to make node-based containers support allocators that use pre-allocated nodes and use their link fields to link them as a stack.
+The core of the idea is to make node-based containers support allocators that use pre-allocated nodes that are linked as a stack.
 When an element is inserted in the container the allocator pops one node from the stack, when an element is removed the allocator pushes it back into the stack.
 Pushing and popping from a stack are O(1) operations that do not depend how fragmented the memory is.

 The allocate and deallocate member functions look like this in node-based allocators.